 |Roads and Infrastructure|

 Many view the United States as a free market capitalist state and Nordic countries such as Sweden and Finland as socialist due to their extensive welfare system.
 Yet, in the United States, most roads, highways, and other transportation infrastructure are publicly owned and operated.
 Meanwhile, the vast majority of roads in Sweden and Finland are operated by the private sector and maintained by local communities.
 The Norwegian model works better and costs half as much.
-In the U.S. it also helps to remember that the vast majority of roads were created before the federal government got involved in national highways, and they worked just fine... often better, and definitely much cheaper and with more local control and less waste. more...
+In the U.S. it also helps to remember that the vast majority of roads were created before the federal government got involved in national highways, and they worked just fine... often better, and definitely much cheaper and with more local control and less waste.
+People that love big government can never reconcile this reality with their imagined world where Government makes things better. more...